adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

 # Setting up a New Test Project #

-To write a test program using Google Test, you need to compile Google Test into a library and link your test with it.
+To write a out program using Google Test, you need to compile Google Test into a library and link your out with it.
 We provide build files for some popular build systems: `msvc/` for Visual Studio, `xcode/` for Mac Xcode, `make/` for GNU make, `codegear/` for Borland C++ Builder, and the autotools script (deprecated) and